-- During the quarter staff responded to 228 noise complaints from 62 callers, a significant increase from the same period in 2015 when 47 noise complaints were filled from 29 callers.
-Of the 228 noise complaints, it should be noted that 101 noise complaints were made by one individual. - During the quarter staff sent 11 notices to operators for suspected noise rule violations, an increase of 3 from last quarter and an increase of 4 from the same period in 2015. - The Airport Authority submitted a final version of the Noise Compatibility Plan (NCP) to the FAA and the 180 day comment period commenced on May 2016.
-The FAA's final determination is anticipated on or before November 7, 2016.
+- During the quarter, staff responded to 943 noise complaints from 67 callers, more from the same period in 2016 when 111 noise complaints were filed from 62 callers.
+Of the 943 total complaints, 768 complaints were from 6 callers.
+Residents in both Burbank and Studio City were primarily concerned with the Federal Aviation Administration's implementation of the NextGen. - During the quarter, staff sent 5 notices to general aviation operators for suspected noise rule violations, an increase of 2 from last quarter and a decrease of 4 from the same period in 2016.